CS 318 Project – User Study and Sitemap – due on March 1

 - Paragraph summarizing what you learned from your comparable Site tests.
 Give one or more specific examples of design decisions that the test influenced.
 Avoid vague statements like, “I learned a lot!”

-- The site map.
+- The page table.

 Present this content in a professional manner.
 You may use design software of your choice.